 “I see,” Billie mutters.

-“And how be the preparations for our latest excarrrrsion, Miss Bones?”
+“And how be the preparations for our latest excarrrrsion, Miss Hawkins?”
 Captain Goblinbeard asks, taking his pipe back between his lips and chewing thoughtfully on the stem.

 As both Captain Goblinbeard’s paymaster and quartermaster, outfitting the crew, managing the crew roster, and then paying everybody is Billie’s job.
 Said crew being what it is, the responsibility in general is solely Billie’s.